HTTPArchive/almanac.httparchive.org/src/content/en/2024/page-weight.md

 As highlighted in discussions about web performance in 2024, heavy websites contribute to inequalities in user access and responsiveness, particularly on lower-end devices, widening the "performance inequality gap."
 Alex Russel's series, <a hreflang="en" href="https://infrequently.org/2024/01/performance-inequality-gap-2024/">The Performance Inequality Gap</a> bring into sharp focus that some of the assumptions that are made on current device performance and capabilities may not be true, and that whilst that devices might be getting more and more powerful, that's not true for everyone, and there's a long tail of users who are negatively impacted by web pages with large payloads.

 This growing disparity emphasizes the importance of lightweight, efficient web design to ensure equitable access and engagement for all users.
 Page weight matters, whether you're experiencing a weak network connection at an inopportune moment or live in a market where access to the internet is charged by the megabyte, inflated page weight decreases the availability of information.

+### Page weight is an accessibility issue

+Large page weight disproportionately affects users who cannot afford top end devices, and fast, high data usage cap connections.

+Bloated pages mean that people without access to these have a more expensive, less performant experience of the web, and in extreme cases might even make a page practically unusable.

 ## What is page weight?